 - Ratings: Ratings from other golfers, amateur and intermediate alike.
 This could include ratings from the golf club’s website and other numerous online review sites.
 Though individual reviews can be influenced by any number of factors, it’s the people who have stood where you are who are most often a great way to tell if you want to play there.

 - Length of the course: Do you want to play 9 holes or 18?
-Depending on skill level and time, you’ll want to decide before you book a tee time on whether to play 9 or 19 holes.
+Depending on skill level and time, you’ll want to decide before you book a tee time on how many you’d like to play.
 The decision is yours on how many holes to play but also factor in how each course plays when deciding as some courses have a difficult section (back 9, for instance).
-You might also factor in whether the club you are looking to play allows cart and if you are able to walk 18 holes with your gear.
+You might also factor in whether the club you are looking to play allows carts and if you are able to walk 18 holes with your gear.

 - History: Did your favorite golfer play here or maybe you’re a fan of a different course created by the same architect – hit the links some place new today.
 Are you into the history of the course itself or the surrounding area?
 Some of the courses here in North Wales pre date the 1900’s and are amazing displays of history and the way the game has evolved over time.